Brandywine Books

 I could fulminate against the men of letters who have gone into ecstasies over "the Bible as literature," the Bible as "the noblest monument of English prose."
 Those who talk of the Bible as a "monument of English prose" are merely admiring it as a monument over the grave of Christianity.
 I must try to avoid the by-paths of my discourse: it is enough to suggest that just as the work of Clarendon, or Gibbon, or Buffon, or Bradley would be of inferior literary value if it were insignificant as history, science, and philosophy respectively, so the Bible has had a literary influence upon English literature not because it has been considered as literature, but because it has been considered as the report of the Word of God.
 And the fact that men of letters now discuss it as "literature" probably indicates the end of its "literary" influence.

 From "Religion and Literature" by T.S.
-Eliot, 1932, The Christian Imagination
+Eliot, 1932,

 But Deliver Me from Booksellers

-In this poem by Eugene Field, he asks the Lord to lead him not into the temptation of buying first editions or other interesting books.
+poem by Eugene Field, he asks the Lord to lead him not into the temptation of buying first editions or other interesting books.

 I need protecting care to-day,—